 Altruism effectively offers no moral guidance by focusing only on the recipient of any action.
 If it is claimed that action is taken for the benefit of others, it is good.
 Action taken for one’s own benefit is bad.
 Much evil has been done by those claiming to be selflessly serving the collective and acting for the greater good.
 This makes it the dream ticket morality for tyranny and dictatorship.

-As we notice the resistance in our minds to these seemingly up-side-down ideas, we must re-program the hard wired assumptions written onto the hard drives of our subconscious minds by process of active critical thinking.
+It can be overwhelming to assimilate the many up-side-downs of the real world when we break out of the Matrix, out of the world of illusion and unquestioned acceptance of official explanations.
+Conditioning has been written indelibly in our subconsciousness and must be displaced with consciously reasoned convictions.
+We must re-program the hard wired assumptions written onto the hard drives of our minds by process of active critical thinking.
 It is also necessary to integrate new conclusions into a non contradictory sum of knowledge so that (to use a computer analogy) all relevant mental files are updated.